RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 Password: raspberry
 ```

-A few seconds later, you will be greeted with the $ prompt.
+Several seconds later, you will be greeted with the $ prompt.
 You can continue to use the Pi in text mode, or you can start the X Window GUI with:

 ```
 $ startx